 Re-enrollment in any course is not guaranteed, however.
 Some sections may be discontinued or combined with other sections, or meeting times may be changed from one quarter to the next.
 Contact your College Adviser for questions about the course enrollment process.

 The “W” (Withdrawn) grade means that the student has decided after Week 3 of the quarter not to complete the work of the course.
-Students who wish to exercise this option must request a W from their adviser by the Friday of 10th week or the day before the final project/exam is due, whichever is earlier.
+Students who wish to exercise this option must request a W from their adviser by the Friday before Finals Week or the day before the final project/exam is due, whichever is earlier.
 When made before the deadline, a request for a withdrawal cannot be denied except in cases of academic dishonesty.
 A withdrawal may not be granted after completion of the course.

 Once a student requests a W, it may not subsequently be changed to any other mark.
 W grades do not confer grade or impact GPA; however, they will count against the completion rate needed to maintain good academic standing (see Academic Probation).